 Editor's note: The input data used for LMF-based AI/ML Positioning will be decided by RAN WGs.

 3. The NWDAF subscribes to or cancels subscription to input data from LMF by invoking Nlmf_DataExposure_Subscribe / Nlmf_DataExposure_UnSubscribe service operation.
-The NWDAF includes an AoI and a notification target address to request the input data from LMF.
-The NWDAF may also include requested number for data samples and time window for data collection.
+The NWDAF includes an AoI the requested type of meassurements (UE based meassurements and/or NG RAN based meassurements), and a notification target address to request the input data from LMF.
+The NWDAF may also include requested number for data samples and time window for data collection, and a target ground truth label precision.

-Editor's note: Whether the NWDAF needs to be aware of PRU information and indicate to obtain the PRU information from LMF is FFS.
-Whether the NWDAF needs to indicate Data source type (UE or RAN measurements) and/or data type(s) and/or a target ground truth label precision is also FFS.

 4. The LMF performs steps 1 to 4 in clause 6.22.2, or steps 1 to 7 in clause 6.22.3.
+The LMF takes the received “requested type of messurements”, “requested number for data samples”, “time window for data collection”, and “target ground truth label precision” into considertation during those procedures.

 5. The LMF sends the collected data samples to the NWDAF by invoking Nlmf_DataExposure_Notify service operation, then the NWDAF trains the ML model or performs ML model performance monitoring based on the data samples.